onflow/May-The-Flow-Be-With-You/submissions/0xd362246ad3f7ca3c/week1/README.md

 - You will need to prepare some API keys: Open AI, Vercel Blob Read Write Token, Firebase
 - Client dir contains a NextJS simple dapp frontend
 - Backend dir contains all the serverless functions on Vercel
+- Solidity and Cadence contracts are stored in Backend dir